pszemraj/vid2cleantxt/README.md

 * for the single file version, you need to update two variables in the .py script representing the file directory and name.
 Then you run it
 * for the folder version, you just run the .py script, and it will prompt you for input.
 Paste the directory path (to the video files) and it will handle it from there.

-**FYI WITH RESPECT TO THE EXAMPLE: I had to split "GPU_President Kennedy speech on the space effort a" when pushing to Git due to file size constraints.
+**FYI WITH RESPECT TO THE EXAMPLE:** I had to split "GPU_President Kennedy speech on the space effort a" when pushing to Git due to file size constraints.
 As such, there are 5 video files (Parts 1-5) in the example for this speech but when I ran the folder transcriber it was just one.
-Again, this shouldn't really be an issue as the audio is "independent" in practicality as explained earlier**
+Again, this shouldn't really be an issue as the audio is "independent" in practicality as explained earlier

+## Output (sentence boundary disambiguation) of the single file version:

+Input video was JFK_rice_moon_speech.mp4.
+Originally downloaded from ([C-Span](https://www.c-span.org/video/?96805-52/john-f-kennedy-audio-recording)):

+	transcription of of rice moon speech mp4 at date 09 03 2021 time 22 07 41. surely the opening vistas of space promise high costs and hardships as well as high reward so it is not surprising that some would have us stay where we are a little longer to rest to wait but this city of huston this state of texas this country of the united states was not built by those who waited and rested but if i were to say my fellow citizens that we shall send to the moon two hundred and forty thousand. a away from the control station in huston a giant rocket more than three hundred feet tall the length of this football field made of new metal alloys some of which have not yet been invented capable of standing heat and stresses several times more than have ever been experienced fitted together with a precision better than the finest watch carrying all the equipment needed for propulsion guidance control communications food and survival on a. tried mission to an unknown celestial body and then return it safely to earth re entering the atmosphere at speeds of over twenty five thousand miles per hour causing heat about half that on the temperature of the sun almost as hot as it is here to day and do all this and do all this and do it right and do it first before the dictator out and be. i'm the one who is doing all the work to stay col for a minute however i think were going to do it and i think that we must pay what needs to be paid i don't think we ought to waste any money but i think we ought to do the job and this will be done in the decade of the sixties it may be done while some of you are still here at school at this college university it will be done during the terms of office of some of the people who sit here on this platform but it will be done many years ago the great british explorer george mallory. who was to die on mount everest was asked why did he want to climb it he said because it is there or space is there and we are going to climb it and the moon and the planets are there and new hopes for knowledge and peace are there and therefore as we set sail we ask gods blessing on the most hazardous and dangerous and greatest adventure on which man has ever embarked a

 ## Output script run log for the "single_file" version: